Have you ever wondered if your are feeding your faith? Well in this article we will look at 6 signs that point to that you are not.

 After five courses, my taste buds were in culinary euphoria, while my poor stomach was pleading for me to stop.
 I couldn’t do it anymore; I pushed my plate away from me and declared I was done!

 I was so disappointed in myself for not leaving room for dessert; and, to top it off, there is no such thing as a doggy bag in Italy.
-What a sad thing!

-If we are avid churchgoers, we might even pick up a salad in a Wednesday night class at our church, and then on Thursday head to a small group for some pizza.
+If we are avid churchgoers, we might even pick up a salad at a Wednesday night class at our church, and then on Thursday head to a small group for some pizza.
 We have become so accustomed to church and spiritual leaders feeding us, that we have no clue how to cook a meal for ourselves or we are too lazy to get in the kitchen.

 Starvation has become the norm for most Christians.
 It’s like we are suffering from a form of spiritual anorexia or starvation.
 We would rather starve waiting for the spiritual restaurant—oh, I mean the church—to open than spend time seeking God in prayer and studying the Bible on a regular basis.

 To make things clear there is nothing wrong with getting a meal at church.
-I actually recommend eating from our spiritual leaders, but they can’t be our sole supplier of food.
+I actually recommend eating from our spiritual leaders and ministers, but they can’t be our sole supplier of food.